bsvin33t/training/rails/Readme.md

 * turbolinks – faster loading of webpages
 * jbuilder – utility for encoding JSON data

-* rspec - Enables us to write tests
+* rspec - Enables us to write tests using the rspec DSL